 As I always like to do, I had a closer look at the purifier’s various body parts to get a better idea about the build quality.

 Fit and finish are good, without any noticeable defects or assembly issues.
-The control panel features a printed vinyl overlay (like a thin plastic sheet over the real electronics) that’s nicely done.
+The control panel features a printed vinyl overlay (like a thin plastic sheet over real electronics) that’s nicely done.

 Overall, it’s well-made and looks like a high-quality purifier and a good rival to other competing brands I’ve tested.
-I’d say quality control is good and it’s obvious the company know what they’re doing here.
+I’d say quality control is good and it’s obvious the company knows what they’re doing here.

 (Note: Although the American company is Winix America my purifier was actually built in South Korea as that’s where it originated.)